rahulrai-in/thecloudblog/tcb/content/post/Using Identity Governance and Azure Functions To Build a Self Service Application Access Management Solution - Part 1/index.md

 ### Invite Guest Users Using an Azure Function

 Create an HttpTrigger C# function with VS Code by following the instructions in the [Azure Functions quickstart guide](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp).
 We will now write the code for the function.
-Also, here is the source code for the function for your reference:
+Also, here is the source code of the function for your reference:

 {{< sourceCode src="https://github.com/rahulrai-in/GuestUserGraphFx" >}}